 Our vision is to create an integrated, sustainable smallholding.
 We see our role not as agricultural factory managers, overseeing a production line but as an integral part of a living smallholding.

-To achieve this we have created a mixed mosaic of native hedging, wild flower meadows, coppice woodland, vegetable fields and fruit orchards that yield organic vegetables, herbs and fruit.
+To achieve this we have created a mixed mosaic of native hedging, wild flower meadows, coppice woodland, vegetable fields and fruit orchards that yield vegetables, herbs and fruit.
 The object is not to produce a huge yield of one crop but to create a rich, diverse and interconnected smallholding 'eco-system'.